qoderpurnanand/Swan-Documentation/Systems/NSE500/System 2: Volume Ranking/readme.md

 ### Conclusion:
 We have also done a backtets from "01-01-2013 to 24-11-2013".
 This backtest doesn't include the "NSE500 ExcludeOk" code as we dont have data on stocks which were excluded from trading on a day to day basis from 2013 onwards.
-As seen in the backtest, 2022 has not been particularly a great year for the "ATR Ranking" system.
+As seen in the backtest, 2022 has not been particularly a great year for the "Volume Ranking" system.
 Nevertheless its been positive and similarly average performances were seen in a couple of earlier years.
-The ATRRanking System generally trades stocks which are a lot more volatile.
-Stocks that are banned from trading on any given day are the stocks which are volatile.
-This system breeds on volatility, so by not getting an opportunity to trade such stocks, the live returns we get may never match the backtested returns unless the Historical Backtest is been done with the
-Excludeok code which unfortunately we don not have.The last step we will adopt is to do a trend analysis with and without the "NSE500 ExcludeOk" code to see how stocks
+However, our assumption is the "NSE500 ExcludeOk" code could be making a lot of difference similarly to the "ATR Ranking" System and that can also be seen while comparing the Backtests using the "NSE500 ExcludeOk" code and also without it from 10-05-2022 to 24-11-2022.
+The last step we will adopt is to do a trend analysis with and without the "NSE500 ExcludeOk" code to see how stocks have moved Intraday from 10-05-2022 to 24-11-2022.

-It might be worthwhile to trade this sytem with another broker.